 What you’ll find here

-A spoonful of MorningStar — work that will give you an idea of how I approach designing both services (Accessible Investing) and products (Modern Portfolio Theory), including a few assets created for the work I did.
+Spoonful of MorningStar — how I approach designing services (Accessible Investing) and products (Modern Portfolio Theory), yes, including some UX deliverables I created.

 Design maturity FTW

-It’s a pretty simple maxim — wherever I go, I try to leave things better than I found them.
+Wherever I go, I try to leave things better than I found them.

 I use time-tested methods of strategy and design.
-I typically apply it to how I set up and run teams, develop partnerships, and see impact.
+I apply it to how I set up and run teams, develop partnerships, and see impact.

 Whoa! obvious Problems